 By Philip D. Caldwell

-As we remember the great life of President George H.W.
+As we remember the amazing life of President George H.W.
 Bush, perhaps lessons can be learned from the way he handled decision-making and managed his National Security Council (NSC) during one of the most precarious and defining episodes of his presidency.

 National Security Advisor (NSA) Brent Scowcroft established a framework making it clear inaction would not be possible stating, “we have to begin our deliberations with the fact that this [the Iraqi invasion] is unacceptable.
 Yes, it’s hard to do much.
 There are lots of reasons why we can’t do things, but it’s our job.”
 Importantly, Scowcroft did not advocate for one policy option, but rather organized members of the NSC to formulate and integrate policy options relevant to their portfolio.